teachbsd/course/README.md

 [The Design and Implementation of the FreeBSD Operating System, 2nd Ed.](http://www.informit.com/store/design-and-implementation-of-the-freebsd-operating-9780321968975)

-The material contained herein is shared under a permissive, [open source license](LICENSE.md) with the intent that it is widely adopted.
+The material contained herein is shared under a permissive, [open-source license](LICENSE.md) with the intent that it is widely adopted.